Rmomal/EMtree/README.md

 Installation
 ------------

-You can install the development version of EMtree with:
+You can install the development version of EMtree:

 ``` r
 devtools::install_github("Rmomal/EMtree")